Corridor Study location |

 PEL Study is a planning-level analysis of the effectiveness of all possible solutions to the Madison Beltline's current and long-term needs; in particular, determining to what extent possible solutions would address the existing safety, capacity and geometric issues as well as meet identified study objectives.

-In addition to improvements to the physical Beltline or crossings of the Beltline, changes or improvements to alternate modes of travel, other area transportation corridors, and existing Beltline connections to the adjacent road network are expected to be analyzed.
+In addition to improvements to the physical Beltline or crossings of the Beltline, changes or improvements to alternate modes of travel, other area transportation corridors, and existing Beltline connections to the adjacent road network are being analyzed.

 Issues and impacts that may result from each potential solution will be documented.